nmshd/documentation/_includes/scenarios/integrate/integration-example.md

 {% include rapidoc api_route_regex="^post /api/v2/Messages$" %}

 After you have sent this request, you should receive a push notification on your phone.
-Open the Enmeshed App, navigate to "Contacts" and select your Relationship.
+Open the enmeshed App, navigate to "Contacts" and select your Relationship.
 You should see the Message in the list.
 You can show details by tapping on it.

 ### Receiving a Message with a Connector